mciccale/mciccale/README.md

 # 👾 About Me:
-Web Development and Software Engineering enthusiast.
+Functional Programming, Web Development & Software Engineering enthusiast.
 Always eager to acquire new skills as well as to contribute to the development community.

 ## 🌐 Socials: